 9.3.
 Require the erasure of personal information concerning you in certain situations.

 9.4.
 Receive the personal information concerning you which you have provided to us and have the right to transmit those data to a third party in certain situations.

 9.5.
 Instruct us at any time not to process your personal information for marketing purposes.

 10.1.
 Our website includes hyperlinks to, and details of, third party websites.

 10.2.
 We have no control over and are not responsible for, the privacy policies and practices of third parties.

 11. How to complain

 11.1.
 We hope that we can resolve any query or concern you raise about our use of your information.

 11.2.
-The Regulations also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+The Regulations also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live, or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.